ravithakur247/ts-onion/README.md

 ## Aim

-###### TS Core is developed to build efficient and DRY backend micorserice motivated by DOT NET CORE using Inverify JS.
+###### TS-Onion is developed to build efficient and DRY backend micorserice motivated by DOT NET CORE using Inverify JS.

 ## Contribution